kristoff-it/ziggy/README.md

 ### Structs vs Maps
-Visual distinction between key-value container where the keys are expected to follow a schema vs when the user should be free do define them dynamically.
+Visual distinction between key-value container where **the application** controls key names (ie key names must follow a schema) vs where **the user** is in control of key names.

 Struct:
 ```